 Jessica writes about her journey of raising her son Thomas who has a vision impairment.
 She lists some useful and fun apps for iPad and iPhone he loves. (comment by Phia: I like BabySymbol, and Tap-n-See Zoo Lite, and I really love Sound Shaker)

 Apps designed to make resources more accessible to professionals practicing in the field of Vision Science.

 - Ballyland Rotor: Fun and educational iPad game app that helps children who are blind or have low vision to learn and practice the concept and finger gestures for the ‘Rotor’ in VoiceOver, Apple’s built-in screen reader on iOS devices.
 Sequel to Ballyland Magic.
 Also free file download to 3D print a model of Ballicopter yourself, on which the child can practice the Rotor gesture.
-Available from the AppStore.
+Available on the AppStore.